The Convenient Setting for Denjoy--Carleman Differentiable Mappings of Beurling and Roumieu Type: Uniform boundedness principles

 \end{demo}

-\begin{remark} Alternatively, the $C^{\{M\}}$ uniform boundedness principle follows from the $C^{(M)}$ uniform boundedness principle and from the remark in \ref{nmb:8.2}, since the structure of $C^{\{M\}}(U,F)=\varprojlim_{L} C^{(L)}(U,F)$ is initial with respect to the inclusions $\varprojlim_{L} C^{(L)}(U,F) \to C^{(L)}(U,F)$ for all $L$.
-This is no circular argument, since the first identity in \ref{nmb:8.2} was proved in \ref{nmb:5.3} without using the uniform boundedness principle \ref{nmb:6.1}. \end{remark}
+\begin{remark} Alternatively, the $C^{\{M\}}$ uniform boundedness principle follows from the $C^{(M)}$ uniform boundedness principle and from the remark after Theorem \ref{nmb:8.2}, since the structure of $C^{\{M\}}(U,F)=\varprojlim_{L} C^{(L)}(U,F)$ is initial with respect to the inclusions $\varprojlim_{L} C^{(L)}(U,F) \to C^{(L)}(U,F)$ for all $L$.
+This is no circular argument, since the first identity in Theorem \ref{nmb:8.2} was proved in Remark \ref{nmb:5.3} without using the $C^{\{M\}}$ uniform boundedness principle, i.e., Theorem \ref{nmb:6.1}. \end{remark}